Hermetic Programming: Parameterizing Access to State

 Hermeticity is inertness applied to functions.
 A hermetic function may not be pure, but it is pure functionality.
 Since it cannot access state directly, it must be plugged into live parameters to do anything in the world.

 The inert/live distinction applies even in pure functional languages.
-Pure/impure and inert/live are independent axes of “clean”.
+Inert/live and pure/impure are independent axes of “clean”.
+Hermetic and functional programming are complimentary.

 Making a programming language hermetic is straightforward in principle: keep the ambient scope inert, export interfaces instead of live values from standard libraries, and inject concrete resources into the main function.
 Contexts or implicits can manage the extra wiring.